 Generating this prompt is easy.
 It takes 10 seconds.
 But managing the execution?
 That is where 90% of founders quit.

 If you do this manually, you have to copy this output into a Google Sheet.
 You have to track which days are drafted, edited, and published.
-You have to manually assign them.
-Worst of all, you have to constantly audit the AI to ensure it didn’t hallucinate a topic that makes zero sense for your actual product.
+You have to constantly audit the AI to ensure it didn’t hallucinate a topic.
 I was losing roughly 20 to 25 hours a month just doing “spreadsheet admin” for this one step.

 How to Format for Modern Search (Google + AI Engines)